Canon 6D vs Fujifilm X-Pro2

-The Canon EOS 6D and the Fujifilm X-Pro2 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and January 2016.
+The Canon EOS 6D and the Fujifilm X-Pro2 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and January 2016.
 The 6D is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (6D) and an APS-C (X-Pro2) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.

 An illustration of the physical size and weight of the Canon 6D and the Fujifilm X-Pro2 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is notably smaller (27 percent) than the Canon 6D.
 Moreover, the X-Pro2 is substantially lighter (36 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.